Skip to main content

 Use Stop Loss Orders

 One of the best ways to protect your investments during a bear market is to use stop loss orders.
 These guarantee that you will sell your particular holdings if they fall to a certain level.
-Not only can stop loss orders prevent you from losing money, they can also be used to lock-in profits.
+Not only can stop loss orders prevent you from losing money, but they can also be used to lock in profits.

-Using stop loss orders is critically important during times of market ups-and-downs.
-Stop loss orders also provide you some peace of mind, knowing that you don’t have to constantly be monitoring your investments.
-If the price of a stock you’re invested falls to a certain price, you will simply sell, liquidating your position.
+Using stop loss orders is critically important during times of market ups and downs.
+Stop loss orders also provide you with some peace of mind, knowing that you don’t have to constantly be monitoring your investments.
+If the price of a stock you’re invested in falls to a certain price, you will simply sell, liquidating your position.
 When done properly, you’ll either realize gains or prevent steep losses.
 It’s an invaluable tool during a bear market.

 Stay Current and Be Watchful